xelotex/Absolute-Kombat-2.0/README.md

 4. Do enemies feel challenging, without being frustrating?
 Do they have any abilities or mechanics that feel unfair?
 How does the enemy buffs after entering the Nether/End feel? too easy? too hard?

 5. How do you feel about the inventory, is the inventorio mod easy to use and configure?

+6. Any parts about your playthrough that you found to be the most fun or frustrating?